note

-Bottle Terrarium – Here’s How To Make One In 5 Simple Steps
+Bottle Terrariums – Here’s How To Make One In 5 Simple Steps

 You’re chilling at home, the Jack Daniels bottle is giving you looks, you recently got into terrariums, and you suddenly get this idea, an amazing idea, a terrarium in a bottle!
 But questions start crossing your mind.
 Is it possible?
 Will it work out?